Skip to main content

 Exercise and daily routine

 This is one of the clearest practical differences between the two breeds.
 Bulldogs need 20–40 minutes of light daily activity — short, slow-paced walks with minimal exertion.
 French Bulldogs need 30–60 minutes, still light by most standards but noticeably more active.
 A Bulldog can adapt comfortably to a very low-activity household routine.
-A French Bulldog that is consistently under-stimulated is more likely to show restlessness or attention-seeking behaviour indoors.
+A French Bulldog that is consistently under-stimulated is more likely to show restlessness or attention-seeking behavior indoors.

 Both breeds are brachycephalic, meaning both are heat-sensitive and should not be pushed in warm weather or high-humidity conditions.
 Exercise for both should be done in cooler parts of the day and kept at low intensity.
 Sustained runs, extended fetch sessions, and exercise in hot weather are not appropriate for either breed.
 For the owner whose lifestyle is genuinely low-activity, the Bulldog is the more forgiving choice.
 For the owner who can reliably commit to two short daily walks, the French Bulldog is a comfortable fit.